 The Harry S. Truman Presidential Library and Museum is currently under renovation.
-A new museum entrance and permanent exhibition are scheduled for completion this fall in celebration of the 75th anniversary of Truman’s ascension to the presidency.
+A new museum entrance and permanent exhibition are scheduled for a 2021 completion in celebration of the 75th anniversary of Truman’s ascension to the presidency.
 Check back here often for updates and sneak peeks before the grand reopening.

 October 29, 2020

 Take a look behind the scenes as we continue to build, install, polish, and perfect the new museum.

 With the state-of-the-art multimedia elements almost complete, the Truman story is coming to life in the new permanent exhibition: World War I immersive theatre, Hard Problems of Peace globe, Whistle Stop Campaign film, and Loyalty Oath interactive game.

 September 17, 2020

 One of the most important parts of the Truman Library is getting restored as part of the renovation project.

 The new exhibit will bring visitors into the drama and complex decision making that filled the first months of Truman’s presidency.
 Get a preview of the struggles of war and the even harder work of peace.

 Some of the exhibit’s signature pieces start to come to life: the Rubble Theatre featuring a war-torn Berlin, a recreation of a fuselage from the Berlin Airlift’s C-54 Skymaster, and the rear platform of the Whistle-stop Campaign’s Ferdinand Magellan.